 About ten percent of recreational marijuana users are said to become psychologically dependent on the drug.
 They need help to find ways of coping and relaxing without it.
 This kind of dependency can be detrimental in young people who overuse the herb and avoid necessary maturation and social development, like going to work regularly and being able to have a conversation.
 Recreational marijuana is still an uncontrolled and illegal substance in Australia, which can also complicate users’ lives.

-Medical marijuana is a different group of substances.
 Cannabis-based medicine is made from active constituents (cannabinoids) of marijuana, purified and regulated.
 It is only available to patients in Australia, who have a medical condition unrelieved by usual treatment.
 It needs to be a condition which evidence has shown may be responsive to the marijuana-based medicine.

 The research is still inconclusive, overall, regarding which marijuana-based medicines help in which conditions and what the correct dose should be.
 Studies are mostly small and there are many types of marijuana, medicinal and otherwise, used in the studies.
 There is a consensus, though, that potential side effects of cannabis-based medicines are not serious.

-Working with an Australian medical marijuana clinic, doctors are able to titrate the best effective dose, working closely with patients over a week or two, partly because of this.
+Working with an Australian medical marijuana clinic, cannabis doctors are able to titrate the best effective dose, working closely with patients over a week or two, partly because of this.

 If you get a little too much or try the wrong marijuana-based medicine for you, unwanted effects will be limited and you are likely to recover from them within a day or so.